antmicro/kenning-pipeline-manager/README.md

 #### Development

-To run a development server which automatically recompiles the project after detecting any changes, run in `./pipeline_manager/frontend` directory:
+To run a development server which automatically recompiles the project after detecting any changes, in `./pipeline_manager/frontend` directory run:

 ```
 npm run serve-static